XTLS/Xray-examples/VLESS-TCP-XTLS-Vision-REALITY/README.md

 # This is a minimal configuration file.
 **About dest**
-If your are using `1.1.1.1:443` as dest, because an IP certificate is used, empty SNI is allowed, which may help bypass [Iran's speed restrictions.](https://t.me/hysteria_github/78830/149362)
+If you use `1.1.1.1:443` as dest, an IP certificate is used.
+You can also leave `serverNames` empty, it is a possible ways to bypass [Iran's speed restrictions.](https://t.me/hysteria_github/78830/149362).
 **About REALITY**
 See [XTLS/REALITY](https://github.com/XTLS/REALITY).
 In English See [REALITY.ENG](REALITY.ENG.md)